microsoft/knowledge-extraction-recipes-forms/Training/Auto_Labelling/README.md

 - Base Processor

 This class initializes the basic elements for all services: storage clients, app settings, as well as the list of fields we want to train supervised models to recognize.
-If you add an app setting or want to change the list of fields to extract, you should update this file.
+If you add an app setting or want to change the list of fields to extract, **you should update this file**.
 All other services classes extend this class, so you when you change something in BaseProcessor, it impacts other services as well.

 - Trigger Processor